This site will provide information to help reduce the risk of falls in older adults.

 For more physical activity tips for older adults, go to Public Health Agency of Canada

-Access information about community centres and services such as foot care by calling 2-1-1 or visiting 211 Ontario
+Access information about community centres and services by calling 2-1-1 or visiting 211 Ontario

 Call 3-1-1 to access local government programs and services.